ga4gh/cat-vrs/schema/cat-vrs/core/def/DefiningContextConstraint.rst

       - :ref:`ConceptMapping`
       - 0..m
       - A list of mappings to concepts in terminologies or code systems.
 Each mapping should include a coding and a relation.
-   *  - description
-      - string
-      - 0..1
-      - A textual description of the domain of variation that should match the categorical  variation entity.
-   *  - label
-      - string
-      - 0..1
-      - A primary label for the categorical variation.
-This required property should provide a  short and descriptive textual representation of the concept.
    *  - type
       - string
       - 1..1
-      - MUST be "DefiningContextConstriant"
+      - MUST be "DefiningContextConstraint"
    *  - definingContext
-      - :ref:`Variation` | :ref:`Location`
+      - :ref:`Variation` | :ref:`Location` | :ref:`IRI`
       - 1..1
       -
    *  - relations
       - _Not Specified_
       - 0..m
-      - Defined relationshis between members of the categorical variant and the defining context. ``sequence_liftover`` refers to variants or locations that represent a congruent concept on a differing assembly of a human genome (e.g. "GRCh37" and "GRCh38") or gene (e.g. Locus Reference Genomic) sequence. ``transcript_projection``  refers to variants or locations that occur on transcripts projected from the defined genomic concept. ``codon_translation``  refers to variants or locations that translate from the codon(s) represented by the defined concept.
+      - Defined relationships between members of the categorical variant and the defining context. ``sequence_liftover`` refers to variants or locations that represent a congruent concept on a differing assembly of a human genome (e.g. "GRCh37" and "GRCh38") or gene (e.g. Locus Reference Genomic) sequence. ``transcript_projection``  refers to variants or locations that occur on transcripts projected from the defined genomic concept. ``codon_translation``  refers to variants or locations that translate from the codon(s) represented by the defined concept.